Written by

 What’s the Formula for Calculating Taxable Income?

-The formula and tax rates for employees were fundamentally changed by the TRAIN Law (RA 10963).
-Personal exemptions (e.g., ₱50,000) were removed and replaced with a higher tax-free threshold of ₱250,000.
+The formula and tax rates for employees were fundamentally changed by the TRAIN Law.
+Personal exemptions have been replaced by a permanent tax-free threshold for the first ₱250,000 of annual income.

 Gross Annual Income